paolojulian/git-branch-updater/README.md

 - **Error Handling**: Robust error detection and reporting.
 - **Fast and Efficient**: Optimized performance for quick updates.

+## Installation
+Go to the [Releases](https://github.com/paolojulian/git-branch-updater/releases/tag/v1.0.0) page and download the appropriate binary for your operating system.

 ## Use Cases

 Given multiple dependent branches: